Mnemotechnician/new-console/README.md

 # Rewrite ahead
 NewConsole 1.8 will be the last version of NewConsole written in java.
-Later it will be rewritten from scratch in kotlin using mkui and everything will be changed.
+Later it will be rewritten from scratch using kotlin and mkui.
+Everything will be changed.
 I already have a plan about that, but I'm not sure when I will be able to begin.
-Not telling any dates yet, it will probably happen somewhere in 2023.
+Not telling any dates yet, it will probably happen somewhere in 2023 or 2024.

 NeoConsole, or NewConsole 2.0, will include both the old and the new version of the mod, allowing you to choose what you want to use, so it will not be a rough change.